MichaelOmoniyi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3-strspn.c - Contains a function that gets the length of a prefix substring.

 4-strpbrk.c - Contains a function that searches a string for any of a set of bytes.

+5-strstr.c - Contains a function that locates a substring in another string.

+7-print_chessboard.c - Prints a chessboard.

+8-print_diagsums.c - Contains a function that prints the sum of the two diagonals of a square matrix of integers.